More About CHEF_MEG

 Watermelon is a favorite summer dessert, but it makes a lovely salad, too.
 Here, creamy citrus dressing pairs with the sweet melon and crunchy celery.

-Scones are perfect for weekend house guests, hostess gifts, or picnics.
+Scones are perfect for weekend house guests, hostess gifts or picnics.
 Traditionally made with loads of butter and cream, mine use far less butter--and wheat flour.

 This sauce hails from Argentina, a country that's known for tasty grilled meats.
 Pair this with grilled beef, pork, chicken and even fish.
 It's also a great dipping sauce for grilled vegetables and whole-wheat bread.